CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 1. Debugging/Other
 - DEFINE_int32(logging_level,             3,              "The logging level.
 Integer in the range [0, 255].
 0 will output any log() message, while 255 will not output any.
 Current OpenPose library messages are in the range 0-4: 1 for low priority messages and 4 for important ones.");
 - DEFINE_bool(disable_multi_thread,       false,          "It would slightly reduce the frame rate in order to highly reduce the lag.
-Mainly useful for 1) Cases where it is needed a low latency (e.g. webcam in real-time scenarios with low-range GPU devices); and 2) Debugging OpenPose when it is crashing to locate the error.");
+Mainly useful for 1) Cases where it is needed a low latency (e.g., webcam in real-time scenarios with low-range GPU devices); and 2) Debugging OpenPose when it is crashing to locate the error.");
 - DEFINE_int32(profile_speed,             1000,           "If PROFILER_ENABLED was set in CMake or Makefile.config files, OpenPose will show some runtime statistics at this frame number.");

 2. Producer